-Early in 2011, the new PJ Harvey album will be released.
-The title hasn’t yet been revealed but we are warned to look out for teaser ads to appear in the next few weeks.
-To coincide with that event, the band will do a warm-up gig somewhere just outside Bridport.
+When a new PJ Harvey album and tour are due, the band will do a warm-up gig somewhere just outside Bridport.
 They always do this, but if you really wanted to go to it, you’d pretty well have to move to Bridport.
 The only way these shows are ever advertised is by a small poster which appears the day before the show in Bucky-Doo Square, in the town centre.

 I’m not a PJ Harvey obsessive, but I am a gig-going obsessive.
 There are plenty of artists I’ve seen fifteen times or more, and PJH is one of them.
 So when I was asked to write a piece about a favourite woman artist, my response wasn’t to delve into speculative analysis of PJ Harvey’s lyrics, relationships or preoccupations, but to try and remember every time I’ve seen her perform.
 For some reason, every occasion has been eventful in some mad way or other.
 Delving through the archives, I have found a few reviews from over the years, which I have also included.

 Railway Inn, Winchester